CAASPP Update, Issue 201California Assessment of Student Performance and Progress (CAASPP) e-mail update, April 12, 2017.

 - Instructional playlists—Instructional resources that center on content found in the Interim Assessment Blocks (IABs)

 - Digital Library Connections playlists—Instructional resources organized on the basis of specific achievement categories for an IAB

 - Professional learning playlists—Professional development resources that focus on such topics as supporting student assessment literacy, formative assessment, and accessibility

-More than 25 playlists are now available, and more are coming soon!
-Explore them by visiting the California Department of Education (CDE) Digital Library Playlists Web page or by accessing them in the Digital Library.
+More than 25 playlists are now available.
+Explore them by visiting the California Department of Education (CDE) Digital Library Playlists web page or by accessing them in the Digital Library.
 For more information on the creation of the playlists, along with links to the playlists, see the Digital Library Playlists flyer (PDF) from Smarter Balanced.

 A Clear View of the California Alternate Assessment for Science Pilot Test

 Please note that this year’s California Alternate Assessment (CAA) for Science pilot test is not a computer adaptive test.
 The activities related to the pilot CAA for Science are contained in a PDF attachment that is accessed through the Test Operations Management System.
 However, once you have logged on, remember that the survey must be completed, as that establishes participation for the student and the local educational agency (LEA).

 Two opportunities await California educators who are interested in the development of the new California Spanish Assessment (CSA)!
 One is under way, and the other will take place this July:

 - Are you interested in providing input for the CSA?
 Your input is valuable in the continued development of the CSA.
 If your students are Spanish speaking new arrivals or receiving Spanish instruction, please respond to this short online survey